 We expect to face competition from existing products and product candidates in development for each of our programs.
 Currently, patients with DMD are treated with corticosteroids to manage the inflammatory component of the disease.
 EMFLAZA (deflazacort) is an FDA-approved corticosteroid marketed by PTC.
 People with DMD also use prednisone or prednisolone off-label.
 In addition, there are four FDA-approved exon skipping drugs: EXONDYS 51 (Eteplirsen), VYONDYS 53 (Golodirsen) and AMONDYS 45 (Casimersen), which are naked phosphorodiamidate morpholino oligonucleotides, or PMOs, approved for the treatment of DMD patients amenable to exon 51, exon 53 and exon 45 skipping, respectively, and are marketed by Sarepta, VILTEPSO (Viltolarsen), a naked PMO approved for the treatment of DMD patients amenable to exon 53 skipping, which is marketed in the United States by NS Pharma.
-Companies focused on developing treatments for DMD that target dystrophin, as our DMD program does, include Sarepta with SRP-5051, a peptide-linked PMO currently being evaluated in a Phase 2 clinical trial for patients amenable to exon 51 skipping, Dyne with DYNE-251, an antibody fragment-conjugated PMO that targets exon 51 skipping and is currently in clinical development, BioMarin Pharmaceutical Inc. with BMN-351, a phosphorothioate oligonucleotide that targets exon 51 skipping and is currently in preclinical development, Wave Life Sciences Ltd. with WVE-N531, a stereopure oligonucleotide in Phase 1/2 clinical development for patients amenable to exon 53 skipping, Daiichi Sankyo with DS-5141b, an exon skipping approach for exon 45 in clinical development, PTC with ataluren, a small molecule targeting nonsense mutations in a Phase 3 clinical trial, Nippon Shinyaku with NS-089/NCNP-02, an oligonucleotide that targets exon 44 skipping that is currently in clinical development, Avidity Biosciences, Inc., which is in clinical development with AOC 1044, an antibody oligonucleotide conjugate that targets exon 44 skipping, and in preclinical development with programs targeting exon 45 skipping and undisclosed other DMD programs, and Entrada Therapeutics, Inc., which is in preclinical development with ENTR-601-44, a peptide oligonucleotide conjugate that targets exon 44 skipping and with a clinical hold placed on its investigational new drug application (IND) by the FDA prior to dosing of the first healthy volunteer.
-In addition, several companies are developing gene therapies to treat DMD, including

-Pfizer Inc. (PF-06939926), which is currently being assessed in a Phase 3 clinical trial, Sarepta (SRP-9001 and Galgt2 gene therapy program), the former of which is currently being assessed in a Phase 3 clinical trial and for which a BLA has recently been submitted with a request for accelerated approval, Solid Biosciences Inc. (SGT-003), currently in preclinical development and REGENXBIO Inc (RGX-202), currently in clinical development.
+Companies focused on developing treatments for DMD that target dystrophin production, as our DMD program does, include Sarepta with SRP-5051, a peptide-linked PMO currently being evaluated in a Phase 2 clinical trial for patients amenable to exon 51 skipping, Dyne with DYNE-251, an antibody fragment-conjugated PMO that targets exon 51 skipping and is currently in clinical development, BioMarin Pharmaceutical Inc. with BMN-351, a phosphorothioate oligonucleotide that targets exon 51 skipping and is currently in preclinical development, Wave Life Sciences Ltd. with WVE-N531, a stereopure oligonucleotide in Phase 1/2 clinical development for patients amenable to exon 53 skipping, Daiichi Sankyo with DS-5141b, an exon skipping approach for exon 45 in clinical development, PTC with ataluren, a small molecule targeting nonsense mutations in a Phase 3 clinical trial, Nippon Shinyaku with NS-089/NCNP-02, an oligonucleotide that targets exon 44 skipping that is currently in clinical development, Avidity Biosciences, Inc., which is in clinical development with AOC 1044, an antibody oligonucleotide conjugate that targets exon 44 skipping, and in preclinical development with programs targeting exon 45 skipping and undisclosed other DMD programs, and Entrada Therapeutics, Inc., which is in preclinical development with ENTR-601-44, a peptide oligonucleotide conjugate that targets exon 44 skipping and with a clinical hold placed on its IND by the FDA prior to dosing of the first healthy volunteer.
+In addition, several companies are developing gene therapies to treat DMD, including Pfizer Inc. (PF-06939926), which is currently being assessed in a Phase 3 clinical trial, Sarepta (SRP-9001 and Galgt2 gene therapy program), the former of which was approved by the FDA in June 2023 and is marketed as ELEVIDYS, Solid Biosciences Inc. (SGT-003), currently in preclinical development and REGENXBIO Inc (RGX-202), currently in clinical development.
 Gene editing treatments that are in preclinical development are also being pursued by Vertex, Sarepta and Eli Lilly.
 We are also aware of several companies targeting non-dystrophin mechanisms for the treatment of DMD, including Edgewise Therapeutics with EDG-5506, a muscle stabilizer that is currently in clinical development.